Vel5id/qgis-forest-ml/README.md

 See the LICENSE file for details.

 [Contact]
-For questions, suggestions, or contributions, please open an issue or contact the author at:
+For questions, suggestions, or contributions, about code please open an issue or contact the author at:
 Vladimir Fominov — GitHub Profile, [add more]